LandRegistry/land-registry-elements/README.md

 - Split out LeafletJS into a different bundle as it's huge and we don't need it on every page.
 - Review ARIA roles

-### Documentation
-- Write usage guidelines
-  - Add example of how to include the assets in an application
-- Write contribution guidelines

 ### Questions and issues
 - When using form validation with no error summaries such as the consumer rights act tickbox - where does the keyboard focus go to?
 Gov uk slack suggests having a visually hidden error summary that screenreaders will read?
 - What is our browser support?
 - Colour contrast tests are failing on gov uk elements (Phase banner and highlight box).
 I have modified the colours so that they no longer fail - check this with a designer and see what they think?
 Andy Porter?
 - There is a constrained width applied to `.vat-receipt` so that it doesn't stretch too wide on phablets - is this a more general pattern?

+### Test phase
+- Review latest version of prototype and make sure we're up to date.
+Draw a line under it here!
+This will be what we put on prod (Aside from minor tweaks etc)
+- Manual cross browser testing (Browserstack)
+- Fixing anything from the above ^

+### Documentation
+- Write usage guidelines
+  - Add example of how to include the assets in an application
+- Write contribution guidelines

 --------------------------------------------------------------------------------